allyrome/The-Prevalence-of-Functional-Limitations-in-the-United-States-Workforce/Data-Prep/README.md

-These two files take the cleaned HFCS data and add additional information needed for analysis
+These two files take the cleaned HFCS data and add information needed for analysis

 ## data_prep.do
 Prepares cleaned HFCS data for analysis and adds additional infomration